AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 For increased flexibility and control over your email settings, [!DNL Journey Optimizer] allows you to define personalized values for subdomains and headers<!--and URL tracking parameters--> when creating email configurations.

->[!AVAILABILITY]
->
->Email configuration personalization is currently only available for a set of organizations (Limited Availability).
-To gain access, contact your Adobe representative.

 ## Add dynamic subdomains {#dynamic-subdomains}

 >[!CONTEXTUALHELP]